TerenceChew/Data-Analytics/Google/Case Study 1/Cylistic _Bike.md

 4: Analyze
 ---

-Reminder: Data used in the following analyses is situated within a time span of 12 months
+Remarks: Data used in the following analyses is situated within a time span of 12 months.

 <h3> 4.1: Average and max ride length based on membership type </h3>